SAP/webide-client-tools/README.md

 ## Limitations

-There are peer-dependencies for the **usage** of this library which are still in the process of becoming available outside SAP.
+There are peer-dependencies for the **usage** of this library which are still in the process of becoming available outside SAP corporate network.

 The major one is the webide itself, without it is not possible to run feature tests or the local dev-server.
 And the minor one being the local env DI backend, without it the tests are limited to